msu-eele-465/final-project-sebastian-carpenter/docs/planning/proposal.md

 ### Argument for Desired Prescaler

 * Have 3 inputs and 3 outputs -> I have 4 inputs and 5 outputs (maybe 4).
-* Use a mster/slave topology -> I have the controller as the master and the 2310 as a slave, though it is only responsible for being storage.
+* Use a master/slave topology -> I have the 2355 as the master and the 2310 as a slave, though it is only responsible for being storage.
 * Have a "real objective" -> My objective is a system for recording audio: this has applications to industry.
 * Include 2 new types of hardware -> I am using 4 items never used before.
 * The new hardware must be somewhat complex to implement -> the mic and speaker require me to learn op-amps which is somewhat difficult.
 For the accelerometer I need to interpret the angular velocity and tilt which may be fairly difficult.
 The rotary encoder should not be too difficult.